LeonSong1995/MeDuSA/docs/documentation/05_hPSC_Example.md

 Prior to running the analysis, it is important to ensure that the MeDuSA package has been installed.
 For installation instructions, please refer to the following [link](https://github.com/LeonSong1995/MeDuSA).

-## Input data
+## Input Data
 `MeDuSA` requires two types of input data:
 - Bulk RNA-seq data.
 - Single cell RNA-seq (scRNA-seq) data, which should be provided in the form of a Seurat object that includes the annotated cell-state trajectory and cell types.

-For how to prepare the cell-state trajectory data, please read the section of `Prepare reference data` in this tutorial.
+For how to prepare the cell-state trajectory data, please read the section of `Preparing Reference Data` in this tutorial.

 The input data required for running this tutorial can be downloaded from the following [link](https://github.com/LeonSong1995/MeDuSA).
 Detailed information regarding the input data is provided as follows.

-### 1. Bulk RNA-seq data
+### 1. Bulk RNA-seq Data
 ```r
 #### load the example bulk RNA-seq data,
 bulk = readRDS("../hPSC_bulk.rds")